 The El Rio Watercourse Master Plan was adopted by Maricopa County and the cities of Avondale, Buckeye and Goodyear in 2006.
-The following recommendations from El Rio have been completed:
+The following recommendations from the El Rio WCMP have been completed:

 - 2007 - Grand opening of restoration site at Bullard and Vineyard roads.
 This site includes replacement of salt cedar with native vegetation such as cottonwood and mesquite, trails and an educational kiosk.

 - 2007 - Adoption of El Rio memorandum of understanding.
 The MOU is an agreement between the County and three cities to work together toward implementation of the El Rio WCMP.